Entanglement structure of current-driven diffusive fermion systems: Average replicated density matrix in chaotic phase III - Model

 \section{Average replicated density matrix in chaotic phase III - $abc$ Model}

-In this appendix, we solve for the one and two point correlation functions of the time averaged replicated density matrix $\overline{\rho_{\rm NEAS} \otimes \rho_{\rm NEAS}}$ perturbatively in $\delta$ and $L^{-1}$.
-Using the ansatz that the higher order connected correlation functions scale with higher powers of $\delta$, these correlation functions then allow us to compute the deviations of the average entropy and mutual information away from $\bar{\rho}$.
+In this appendix, we solve for the one- and two-point correlation functions of the time-averaged replicated density matrix $\overline{\rho_{\rm NEAS} \otimes \rho_{\rm NEAS}}$ perturbatively in $\delta$ and $L^{-1}$.
+Using the ansatz that the higher-order connected correlation functions scale with higher powers of $\delta$, these correlation functions then allow us to compute the deviations of the average entropy and mutual information away from $\bar{\rho}$.
 As discussed in the main text, we find that the entropy converges to that of local equilibrium, while the mutual information obeys an area law to second order in $\delta$.

 To describe the dynamics of the NEAS $\rho_\nu$, we first decompose the state into a complete set of orthogonal, Hermitian operators $S$ normalized according to $\trace(S S'^\dag)= \delta_{SS'}$

 The random channels that make up the random circuit map the state $\rho_\nu$ to a different NEAS $\E_\sigma(\rho_\nu)$.
 Defining the coefficients $e_{SS'}^\sigma$ by \be \E_\sigma(S)=\sum_{S'} e_{SS'}^\sigma S', \ee the density matrix is updated as